baltaazr/honorsai/chatbot.md

 ## Reflection on the challenges I faced:

 By far the biggest challenge of this project was finding the right model for my neural network.
-After looking in the internet countless of hours for good chatbot neural network models and reading many Medium articles on how LSTM and RNN work, I stumbled upon this one https://towardsdatascience.com/how-to-implement-seq2seq-lstm-model-in-keras-shortcutnlp-6f355f3e5639.
+After looking in the internet countless of hours for good chatbot neural network models and reading many Medium articles on how LSTM and RNN work, I stumbled upon this [one](https://towardsdatascience.com/how-to-implement-seq2seq-lstm-model-in-keras-shortcutnlp-6f355f3e5639).
 I did my best to implement the model on my own with little help from the article other than it laying out the model for me.